-From Theorem 4, we can easily derive the backward decoding duality of a feed-forward only convolutional (FFC) code, summarized in the following Corollary.
+From Theorem 4, we can easily derive the backward decoding presentation of a feed-forward only convolutional (FFC) code, summarized in the following Corollary.

-\textbf{Corollary 2 - Backward decoding duality of a feed-forward only convolutional (FFC) code:} For a FFC code, generated by a generator polynomial $g_{FFC}(x)=a(x)=x^n+\ldots+a_1x+1$, let $z(x)$ be the degree-$l$ minimum complementary polynomial of $a(x)$.
-Its log-domain SISO backward decoding can be implemented by its dual encoder with \textit{reverse memory-labeling} and the generator polynomial
+\textbf{Corollary 2 - Linear presentation of backward decoding of a feed-forward only convolutional (FFC) code:} For a FFC code, generated by a generator polynomial $g_{FFC}(x)=a(x)=x^n+\ldots+a_1x+1$, let $z(x)$ be the degree-$l$ minimum complementary polynomial of $a(x)$.
+Its log-domain SISO backward decoding can be implemented by its dual encoder with \textit{reverse memory-labeling} and generator polynomial

 Corollary 2 can be proved in the same way as Theorem 4, so we skip the proof here.

 For a feedback only convolutional (FBC) code, we can prove that backward decoding does not contribute to the MAP calculation.
 The BCJR MAP decoding is exactly the same as the forward decoding.
 This is summarized in the following Theorem.